 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-China International Marine Containers's score of 7 is higher than 71% of the industry.
+China International Marine Containers's score of 7 is lower than 82% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents